Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation

-\textbf{Human3.6M (H36M)}~\cite{2014Human3} is a large publicly available 3D human pose benchmark for both monocular and multi-view setups.
-It consists of 3.6 million image frames from 4 synchronized 50Hz digital cameras and the corresponding 2D pose and 3D pose are captured by the MoCap system in a constrained indoor studio environment.
-Each actor performs 15 everyday activities such as walking, discussing, etc. Following previous works~\cite{2018Propagating,2017Compositional, SimpleBaseLine}, we use 5 subjects (S1, S5, S6, S7, S8) for training and 2 subjects (S9, S11) for testing, and report MPJPE~\cite{2019Trajectory, VideoPose3D,2019Exploiting} as the evaluation metric.
-For a fair comparison, we simulate a virtual view via random rotation and translation, following Cheng et al.~\cite{OcclusionAware}.
-The corresponding 2D pose of the virtual camera is generated via perspective projection. \\ \textbf{TotalCapture}~\cite{TotalCapture} is captured from 8 calibrated full HD video cameras recording at 60Hz.
-It features five subjects, each subject performs four diverse performances 3 times, involving ROM, Walking, Acting, and Freestyle.
-Accurate 3D human joint locations are obtained from a marker-based motion capture system.
-Following previous work, the training set consists of “ROM1,2,3”, “Walking1,3”, “Freestyle1,2”, “Acting1,2”, on subjects 1,2, and 3.
+“Walking1,3”, “Freestyle1,2”, “Acting1,2”, on subjects 1,2, and 3.
 The test set consists of “Walking2 (W2)”, “Freestyle3 (FS3)”, and “Acting3 (A3)” on subjects 1, 2, 3, 4, and 5.
 The number following each action indicates the video from which the action is.
-For example, Freestyle has three videos of the same action, of which, 1 and 2 are used for training and 3 for testing.
-The camera 1,3,5,7 is used in both training and testing set but camera 2,3,6,8 only appear in the testing set.
-That is to say, the testing set has some unseen camera configuration.\\ \textbf{KTH Multiview Football II}~\cite{2013Multi} consists of 8000+ images of professional footballers during a match in the Allsvenskan league.
+For example, Freestyle has three videos of the same action, of which 1 and 2 are used for training and 3 for testing.
+Camera 1,3,5,7 is used in both the training and testing set, but camera 2,4,6,8 only appear in the testing set.
+That is to say.
+The testing set has some unseen camera configuration.\\ \textbf{KTH Multiview Football II}~\cite{kazemi2013multi} consists of 8000+ images of professional footballers during a match in the Allsvenskan league.
 It is filmed by moving cameras and contains 14 joints(top-head, neck, shoulders, hips, knees, feet, elbows, and hands).
-To match the topology of H36M, we create the root(pelvis) by averaging the hips, the nose by averaging the neck and top-head, and the spine by averaging the root and the neck.
+To match the topology of H36M, we create the root (pelvis) by averaging the hips, the nose by averaging the neck and top-head, and the spine by averaging the root and the neck.